Paul B. Sturtevant, Ph.D.

 Paul B. Sturtevant is a public historian and medievalist, and an expert in the way that history is presented to the public.
-His first book, The Middle Ages in Popular Imagination: Memory, Film, and Medievalism is slated for release in December 2017.
+His first book, The Middle Ages in Popular Imagination: Memory, Film, and Medievalism is slated for release in early 2018.
 His book takes an innovative sociological approach to studying public perceptions of the medieval world.
 It does this by delving deeply into the data from a series of group interviews before and after viewing films set in the Middle Ages.

 He is currently working on a new book, provisionally titled Misusing the Middle Ages, with Amy Kaufman.
 It is currently under contract with University of Toronto Press.